Nickersoft/markov.js/README.md

 });
 ```

-where `data` can either be a string dataset in the form of an array, or the path to a JSON file containing strings.
+where `data` can either be a string dataset in the form of an array, or the path to a data file containing strings.
+This file must be either valid JSON or a list of strings separated by new lines.
 The constructor also takes a success callback which fires after the dataset has been successfully loaded.
 All `generate()` calls should be called in this callback.
 If you are loading a JSON file over AJAX, you can pass in a second callback which will fire if an error occurs loading the data from file.

 If you need to add a string after the initial dataset has already loaded, simply call `add()`: